alecmmm/excel_appender/README.md

 # excel_appender
-Script for combining tables in Excel workbooks
+Combines tables in Excel workbooks and CSVs

 How to Use:
     Run program.
 When prompted, select multiple files with tables that you wish to append together.
-The tables will be appended onto eachother in one workbook named appendedBook.xlsx, in the same
+The tables will be appended onto each other in one workbook named appendedBook.xlsx, in the same
     folder as the files you appended.